 Using mental imagery

 Skilled readers often form mental pictures, or images, as they read.
 In general, students who picture a story in their minds while reading tend to understand and remember what they read better than students who don’t.
-For instructional suggestions and classroom video of teaching visualization, see this article on visual imagery.
+For instructional suggestions and classroom video of teaching visualization, see our visual imagery strategy.

 Help students access increasingly complex text